 For smaller dogs, we have single small slices of trachea pieces which are a good little project for puppies.
 These small slices can also be purchased in one pound bags, which is a really good deal.
 These bags are actually a wonderful thing for bigger dogs as well.
 Of course they’re not a big project, but we were surprised to find they take some minutes to work on for many dogs, which can buy you a little time and create a moment of calm for the dog at a good price.
 Using them every day is a good habit for benefiting dental health as well.
 Daily chewing arguably gives more benefit than a once a week bully stick.
 Once you’re happy with how they do with them, they’d be a great treat to give them as you go out the door to make that moment positive for them, or to reward a great recall.

-We like our beef and bison products to be from the USA (South American cattle are responsible for significant deforestation and habitat loss) and raised without feed lots.
-Bisons used to be guaranteed pastured, but nowadays feed lots are sometimes used.
+We also like our beef and bison products to be from the USA (South American cattle are responsible for significant deforestation and habitat loss) and raised without feed lots.
+Bison used to be guaranteed pastured, but nowadays feed lots are sometimes used.

 Necks have another nice benefit for dogs with anal gland issues – several chicken necks a week can make nice hard stools that help to express the anal glands more effectively.

-Most dogs and cats eat necks by chewing it as they go, but I could conceive of a situation where a dog might gulp a whole neck and choke, but I’ve never heard of it.
+Most dogs and cats eat necks by chewing it as they go.
+I could conceive of a situation where a dog might gulp a whole neck and choke, but I’ve never heard of it.
 Remember that dogs and cats are designed to eat something like a bird, squirrel, or rat as well as shearing meat from even larger bones.
 It’s very enriching for them to work away at it and enjoy it.
-I also think that a neck would be very digestible if they did swallow a larger piece.
+I also think that a neck would be fairly digestible if they did swallow a larger piece.
 Dogs are also designed to bring up a piece of meat that’s too big and re-chew it to give it another go.
-(Gross, but efficient and natural behavior) Try to choose the appropriate size for your dog and like anything, watch them as they eat them.
-We carry Primal and Northwest Naturals brands of chicken and turkey necks, and Duck necks from Oma’s Pride.
+(Gross, but efficient and natural behavior) Try to choose the appropriate size for your dog or cat and like anything, watch them as they eat them.

 Raw Meaty Bones!